indirakalagara/emission-factor-mgmt/readme.md

 ## 8. Summary

-In this artilce, we have discussed about the emission factors, what are the well known emission factor sets available in public.
-We have also learnt how envizi uses Factor selection algorithm (FSA) to find the approproate emission factor, how those factors are managed and maintained  in Envizi.
+In this article, we have discussed about the emission factors, what are the well-known emission factor sets available in public.
+We have also learnt how IBM Envizi uses Factor selection algorithm (FSA) to find the appropriate emission factor, how those factors are managed and maintained in Envizi.
 Lastly, we have learnt how Envizi supports organizations to create their own custom emission factors and apply the same for their activity data.